mchoblet/ensemblefilters/README.md

 *  Nx:  State Vector length
 *  Ny:  Number of measurements

 I usually work with climate fields as [xarrays](https://docs.xarray.dev/en/stable/), which you can easily bring into the right shape using methods like '.stack(z=('lat','lon')), 'swap_dims' for getting the dimensions in the right order, and '.values' to convert to numpy arrays.
+Although the algorithms here work on pure numpy arrays, using xarray for the pre- and postprocessing is really an asset.

-## Ensemble Kalman Filters implemented so far
+## Ensemble Kalman Filters implemented

 * EnSRF: Ensemble Square Root Filter
     * simultaneous solver
     * serialized solver
     * direct solving of square root filter
-    * direct solving with covariance localization (requires prior/measurement latitudes/longitudes)
+    * direct solving with covariance localization (requires prior/measurement with latitudes/longitudes, see cov_loc.py)
 * ETKF: Ensemble Transform Kalman Filter:
     * Square Root Formulation by Hunt
     * Adaptation by David Livings